openstack/training-guides/doc/upstream-training/git.rst

   git review

-When you have changes in an OpenStack project repository, you can use this sub-command to have the changes posted to :doc:`gerrit` so that they can be reviewed.
+When you have changes in an OpenStack project repository, you can use this sub-command to have the changes posted to
+`Gerrit <https://review.openstack.org/>`__ so that they can be reviewed.

 Installation
 ------------